MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 1. Start by enabling hardware OATH tokens policy using the APIs.

-1. If you enabled the HW OATH authentication method policy above, we recommend that you clear the **Verification code from mobile app or hardware token** setting.
+1. If you enable OATH tokens in the legacy MFA policy, we recommend that you clear the **Verification code from mobile app or hardware token** setting.
 To verify this setting, sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).

 1. Browse to **Protection** > **Multifactor authentication** > **Additional cloud-based multifactor authentication settings**.

-Note: there might be some delays in the policy propagation(up to 20 mins).
-This can impact the user’s ability to sign-in with HW OATH token and showing HW OATH token in the “Security Info” page.
-Please allow an hour or so for this policy to get updated.
+>[!NOTE]
+>There might be up to a 20-minute delay for the policy propagation.
+Allow an hour for the policy to update before users can sign in with their hardware OATH token and see it in their [Security info](https://mysignins.microsoft.com/security-info).

 ### User authentication methods in Microsoft Graph